Next Generation Sequencing and Single Cell Technology: What’s the Difference?

 Sequencing Step-By-Step Process

 Regardless of instrumentation (NGS technologies), next generation sequencing follows a similar workflow (NGS techniques) every time.
-There are four steps to the process:
+There are four steps to the NGS workflow:

 - Crafting the sequencing library – The sequencing library is created by making DNA fragments into short strands.
 This can be done using enzyme digestion, shearing, and PCR amplification techniques.
 With the help of next generation sequencing data analysis systems, these strands are individually detected and stored—like generating a barcode for each strand of DNA available.